rudyrooman/Relay-Teams-Orienteering/README.md

                      *.run ( script in AMPL),
                      README.md ( in Dutch) describing rules for this type of Relay competition.

-To create the *.dat file, I use VBA macro( MS Excell) and Python script.
+To create the *.dat file, I use VBA macro( MS Excel) and Python script.

 To run the scripts, I recommend AMPL IDE or Neos Server.